jake-knerr/js-style-guide/README.md

 #### Prefer named exports over default exports.

 > Why prefer named exports?
 This is a tough one: on the one hand, default exports help name the file and encourage smaller modules, which fosters cohesive and orthogonal modules.
 However, since default exports do not have a default import name, this leads to inconsistencies for the import name across modules.
-Avoid default exports to avoid having to make the decision.
+It is simpler to avoid default exports.

 ```javascript
 // preferred
 export class Kls {}

 // discouraged
 export default class Kls {}
 ```